-If you want to return a gift to wildlife, enter the amount of your gift in the designated boxes at the left of line 53.
+If you want to return a gift to wildlife, enter the amount of your contribution in the designated boxes at the left of line 57.
 The amount you give must be in whole dollars: \$5, \$10, \$20 or any other dollar amount.
-Include this amount in the total gifts/contributions on line 53.
+Include this amount in the total contributions on line 57.